 By Joanne Jeffries.
-Last Updated 20th July 2021.
+Last Updated 12th May 2022.
 Welcome to our guide on foot injury claims.
 On this page, you will find a full and detailed guide to the process of making foot injury compensation claims.
-This guide is aimed at anyone who has suffered an accident that was caused by a third party, which led to a foot injury of some kind.
+This guide is aimed at anyone who has suffered a foot accident that was caused by a third party, which led to a foot injury of some kind.
 It covers both accidents at work and accidents in a public place.
+In the guide, we talk about foot injury compensation payouts in the UK and explain how much for a foot injury you could claim.
+We also talk about the Judicial College Guidelines, which consists of a list of compensation payouts guidelines for different injuries.

 Select a Section: